 Finalize Your North Dakota Adoption With Rowenhorst Law

 Adding a new member to your family via adoption is an exciting, happy, and rewarding experience.
-That being said, adoption is a legal process, so you may want an attorney on your side to help ensure you get all the details right.
+That being said, adoption is a legal process, so you may want an attorney on your side to help explain all the details.
 At Rowenhorst Law, our Minot adoption lawyer would be honored to represent you during this special time.

 If you’re looking for honest, compassionate legal counsel, look no further than our firm.
 We will keep you informed every step of the way and handle your case with the utmost professionalism.

 We also offer free, 30 minute consultations to help you get started — call us at (701) 203-9220 to schedule yours today.

 Every adoption is a unique experience based on the needs and desires of both the birth parents and the prospective parents.
 The types of adoption available in North Dakota include:

 - Identified adoption

 Infant adoption usually takes place within an adoption agency, but birth parents can also independently identify an adoptive family with whom they wish to place their child (identified adoption).